BarisAlbayrakIEEE/GeneticLaminate/README.md

 - `0xFF` (hexadecimal): `[3, 3, 3, 3]`

 Hence, Approach 2 improves to crossover a lot while complicating the fitness calculation.
-The balance between the two implications spoils downtoward Approach 2 as the ply count increases.
+The balance between the two implications spoils down toward Approach 2 as the ply count increases.
 My trade-offs show that for a stacking with 32 plies, Approach 2 results with an approximately 10 times better performance for the whole GA.
 Hence, I will follow Approach 2.